doom-neovim/doom-nvim/contribute/README.md

 -h     Shows this help menu
 ```

+The script will start an instance of neovim that uses `./contribute/doom-nvim-contrib/` for configuration.
+You will then be able to start making changes within `doom-nvim-contrib` without breaking your existing config.

 ### What this script does

 1. On first execution it will setup a git worktree of doom-nvim, this means your main config and this copy of the repo will share the same git history.